ahmedsam007/NanoJet/Tools/EXTENSION_CONTEXT_FIX.md

 # Extension Context Invalidation Fix - v0.2.3

 ## Problem
-Users encountered the error "Extension context invalidated" when using the IDMMac Chrome/Firefox extension.
+Users encountered the error "Extension context invalidated" when using the NanoJet Chrome/Firefox extension.
 This error occurred when:
 - The extension was reloaded or updated
 - The extension was disabled and re-enabled
 - Content scripts were still running on web pages after the extension was reloaded

 The error appeared in the console as:
 ```
-IDMMac build/open error Error: Extension context invalidated.
+NanoJet build/open error Error: Extension context invalidated.
 ```

 ## Root Cause